- Efficient parallel compilation

 It runs on a clean install of Windows (7 or later), OS X (10.7+) or Linux.

 FASTBuild uses very little memory, apart from some per-cpu work buffers.
 A typical 8 core machine has a footprint of under 100MB.
 More free memory means better IO caching by the OS.

 The single executable for FASTBuild does not need installation.
 It can simply be copied to a machine and run, or checked into revision control and versioned alongside your build (ideal for automated build systems).

 FASTBuild runs on Windows, Linux and OS X, targeting those platforms.
-It also supports all major consoles (PS3, PS4, Xbox360, XboxOne, Wii & WiiU) and smartphones (IOS & Android).
+It also supports targetting all major consoles, smartphones, tablets and retro systems.
 Supported compilers are MSVC, GCC, SNC, Clang, GreenHills, CodeWarrior & CUDA.
 It will also work with any other syntactically compatible command line compilers, preparing it for more platforms in the future.

 Easy to Use

-FASTBuild has a uses a bespoke configuration language, designed to simplify the configuration of code compilation.
+FASTBuild uses a bespoke configuration language, designed to simplify the configuration of code compilation.
 Configuration files are orders of magnitude smaller than Visual Studio project files or makefiles and are human readable.

 When FASTBuild fails to parse a configuration file, a human-readable error is emitted pinpointing the exact location of the error (in Visual Studio compatible) file(line:row) format.